TrellixVulnTeam/swahilipython_SCMU/Doc/faq/general.rst

    I was working in the Amoeba distributed operating system group at CWI.
-We needed a better way to do system administration than by writing either C programs or Bourne shell scripts, since Amoeba had its own system call interface which wasn't easily accessible from the Bourne shell.
+We needed a better way to do system administration than by writing either C programs or Bourne shell scripts, since Amoeba had its own system call interface which wasn't easily accessible kutoka the Bourne shell.
 My experience with error handling in Amoeba made me acutely aware of the importance of exceptions as a programming language feature.